themesberg/flowbite-svelte/src/routes/docs/components/rating.md

 ---
 layout: componentLayout
 title: Svelte Rating - Flowbite
-breadcrumb_title: Rating
+breadcrumb_title: Svelte Rating
+component_title: Rating
 dir: Components
 description: Use the rating component to show reviews and testimonials from your users using stars and scores based on multiple styles and sizes
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'
+  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'

   import { props as items } from '../../props/Rating.json'